-Examples of when such action may be reasonable care to prevent injury to people, damage to property or the breakdown of discipline
+Examples of when such action may be reasonable care to prevent injury to people, damage to property or the breakdown of discipline which could result in potential risk.

 After each incident of any RPI, restorative work must be undertaken between the learners and staff members involved to facilitate relational repair (see Positive handling policy).